- Patients

 Radiation therapy for plantar fasciitis

-Radiation therapy can improve the pain associated with plantar fasciitis.4 In general, radiation therapy is only offered to people who are still experiencing pain and discomfort after a minimum of three months of general treatment measures (stretching, changing footwear).
+Radiation therapy may be used to help relieve the pain associated with plantar fasciitis.4,6,7 In general, radiation therapy is best suited for people who are still experiencing pain and discomfort after failure of other treatment measures for more than 6 months.5,7,8

-During your treatment, radiation is aimed towards the area of pain in your heel.
-Radiation therapy has an anti-inflammatory effect and reduces inflammation around the area.
+During your treatment, radiation is aimed towards the area of pain in your heel.1 Radiation therapy has an anti-inflammatory effect and promotes healing in the fascia.8

-A technique called electron beam radiation therapy is used for plantar fasciitis.
-Delivered by a machine called a linear accelerator (LINAC), it’s very similar to a regular X-ray.
+A technique called external beam radiation therapy is used to treat plantar fasciitis, and it is delivered by a linear accelerator (LINAC).6,9

 References